UNDERSTANDING YOUR BILL

 Debt Retirement Charge:

 The debt retirement charge is set by the Ontario Ministry of Finance to pay down the remaining debt of the former Ontario Hydro.
-Further to a commitment made on April 23, 2014, the government removed the Debt Retirement Charge (DRC) from all residential class users’ bills effective January 1, 2016 and all commercial class users’ bills effective April 1, 2018.
-Learn more at Ontario.ca/DRC.
+Further to a commitment made on April 23, 2014, the government removed the Debt Retirement Charge (DRC) from all residential class users’ bills effective January 1, 2016 and all commercial class users’ bills effective April 1, 2018. opens in a new windowLearn more at Ontario.ca.

 Sign up for eBilling and eliminate paper bills!